Long-haul flight tips

 Just because you’ve safely arrived at your destination, doesn’t mean you can forget about your health.
 In fact, there are a couple of important things you should do after touch down.

 First, get some fresh air and sunshine (if possible) in the hours after your arrival.
 Some people swear by walking barefoot to feel grounded once more.
 Plan for a good night’s sleep, and try to adjust to your new time zone as quickly as possible.
-It’s tempting to nap in the middle of the day after a long flight, but resist the temptation, and you’ll recover from jet lag much quicker.
+It’s tempting to nap in the middle of the day after a long flight, but resist the temptation, and you’ll recover from jet lag much quicker..

 The content of this article is general and provided for information purposes only.
-It is not intended to be medical advice.
-Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of the articles.
+Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of any article.

 This article may contain hyperlinks to other websites owned or operated by third parties, or references to third party products or services.
 SCTI isn’t responsible for, and makes no recommendation about, the content or accuracy of any third party website, or for the suitability or performance of any product or service.
 The inclusion of a link in this article doesn’t imply that SCTI endorses the website or third party product/service.